djalbat/juxtapose/README.md

 - The `addTo()`, etc methods have been taken out of the JSX mixin.
 The `updateParentContext()` method is now called directly from the loop over the child elements in the `applyProperties()` method.
 - The ignored and default properties are now cumulative.
 Recursive methods called from the `fromProperties()` static factory method of the `Element` class will traverse the superclasses in order to find them.
 - It is best to call the `assignContext()` method from an `initialise()` method called from within your own `fromProperties()` static factory method rather than from within `parentContext()` methods.
 Initialise methods are introduced in the re-recorded video.
 - The `assignContext()` method has been improved.
 It no longer returns the names of the context properties that have been assigned, there didn't seem much point.
 The default for the `thenDelete` argument is `true`.
+- The Schooner Cecilie site has undergone a significant revision so the videos were made.
+Please have a look at the source in your browser's developer tools.

 ## Installation